patchmeifyoucan/javascript-samples/basics/README.md

+###tl;dr I want to [code](excercises)!

 # Basics

 Basic examples use ES5 syntax.
-Some helper functions still may use ES6 syntax or even ES6 features.
+The further we move, the more ES6 syntax/features can be encountered.
 Also, examples are rather erroneous than correct!
 Do not use any of the code provided for other purposes than teaching, especially not for production code.
 Samples can be found [here](samples).